 The gap between what you needed and what you got isn't your fault.
 The system did what it could within its constraints.
 Those constraints just weren't built around your actual needs.

 This exists.
 Not in eight sessions, but in the longer arc of sustained therapeutic work.
-In meeting the same person, week after week, until the room itself becomes safe enough to bring what you've never shown anyone.

 You deserve more than learning to cope with patterns you don't understand.
 You deserve to know why certain things keep happening, why some feelings feel impossible, why you keep finding yourself in the same places despite trying so hard to change.